How to remove a tick

 - Use a pair of fine-tipped tweezers or a tick removal tool to grasp the tick as close to your skin as possible.
 Do not use your fingers.

-- In a slow, gentle, yet firm motion, pull out without twisting, until the tick’s mouth lets go.
+- If using tweezers: In a slow, gentle, yet firm motion, pull out without twisting, until the tick’s mouth lets go.
 Don’t squeeze it.
 Squeezing the tick can cause Lyme bacteria to be accidentally introduced into your body.
 If parts of the tick’s mouth break off and remain in your skin, remove them with the tweezers.
 If this is difficult to do, leave them alone and let the skin heal.

 - After removing the tick, place it in a secure container such as a screw-top bottle.
 You may wish to take it to your healthcare provider.
 The EOHU no longer sends ticks removed from patients for testing.
 Tick testing was used to assist with the provincial surveillance program and decisions to diagnose or treat for Lyme disease should not be delayed by the wait for test results.
 Diagnosis should be based on clinical judgement.